wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-increasing-tlb-reach-using-super-pages-backed-by-shadow-memory.markdown

 is usually light, enabling a design with simpler hardware and a larger array.
 Second, the MTLB only needs one read and write port, since at most one memory request can be handled at a time for most controllers.
 In-core TLBs may need more than one, due to the fact that multiple load-store unit may exist and can access the TLB in the same cycle.
-The last reason is that only one type of mapping is supported by the MTLB
+The last reason is that only one type of mapping is supported by the MTLB.
+Neither separate banks nor page size predictors are needed in MTLB.